szktkyk/gem/README.md

 # Branch for development
 ## What is GEM?
-- GEM is the dataset of genome editing related metadata automatically extracted from PubMed articles.
+- GEM is a dataset of genome editing related metadata automatically extracted from PubMed literatures.
 Extraction of metadata is achieved by utilizing the following databases.
     - PubMed
     - PubMed Central
     - NCBI gene